MarkM2000/Final-Project/README.md

 ![map](Screenshots/Final_Project_Map_Layout_progress.png)
 To create a map layout, click on New Print Layout.
 The layout could be titled as something like Final Project Map Layout.
 The initial layout will look something like this above.

 On the legend file, try renaming stuff as well.
-Rename "Police_Stations_-_Island_of_Hawaii" to "Police Stations" and "big_island_highway_lines" to "Highways".
+Rename "Police_Stations_-_Island_of_Hawaii" to "Police Stations", "volcano_lava_flow_hazard_zones" to "Hazard Zone Boundary" and "big_island_highway_lines" to "Highways".

 # Sources
 Below is a list of sources that I have used for this project.